chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ![](../assets/img/relaydelegation/2019-04-14-13-49-28.png)

 If we somehow already have access to a domain user, we can get around this by adding a machine account manually with [Powermad](https://github.com/Kevin-Robertson/Powermad).
 This works over LDAP without TLS because Windows will use GSSAPI signing and sealing if required, which also encrypts the packets.
-This is different than LDAPS, because signning and/or sealing is not performed when relaying because the negotiated session key can't be otained.
+This is different than LDAPS, because signing and/or sealing is not performed when relaying because the negotiated session key can't be obtained.
 Thanks for this clarification, @elad_shamir and @dirkjanm!

     New-MachineAccount -MachineAccount test -Domain lab.local -DomainController dc01.lab.local -Credential chry